LG 27UP850-W vs Dell U2723QE: Best 4K for Mac

 - KVM switch for sharing peripherals between two computers

 The Dell’s built-in USB hub is a genuine selling point.
 Connect a keyboard, mouse, webcam, and Ethernet to the monitor — then a single USB-C cable from the monitor to your MacBook connects everything.
 It’s basically a USB-C dock built into a monitor.
+If you’d rather keep a dedicated dock, our best docking stations for MacBook 2026 roundup covers the top options.

 The LG gives you 6 more watts of charging (96W vs 90W).
 In practice, both charge a MacBook Air at full speed.
 Neither difference matters for the Air.